Farnsworth Museum and Wyeth Center in Rockland, Maine

 Dating to the 1700’s, one of the United States’ oldest surviving wooden military buildings can be found at Old Fort Western.
 This is a National Historic Monument located in Augusta, Maine.

 Camden Hills State Park has beautiful views of Penobscot Bay and groomed trails for hiking.
-Head into town to Cappy’s for their clam chowder for lunch.

 North Atlantic Blues Festival – Normally held the second week in July in Rockland.
 A fun weekend of great music!

 The lobster boat The Lively Lady Too departs from Camden for a two hour cruise and ecotour.
 Learn about the Maine lobster industry while enjoying the wildlife and sealife of Maine.

 The Maine Museum in Augusta

 Liberty Graphics – Camp fashion at its finest

 Excellent community radio station broadcasted out of Blue Hill

 Spruce Mountain Blueberries excellent blueberry chutney and other blueberry things.